Marty Stuart and his wife, Connie getting divorced?

 Between 1991 and 1992 Marty and Travis went on the road for the "No Hats" tour, referring to "hat acts," as every mainstream country singer was wearing a cowboy hat on stage.
 Despite having a massive fan following, Marty has had a very hard time finding follow-up commercial success.
 Stuart finally received commercial success after releasing his first album on MCA, Hillbilly Rock in 1990 when two songs from Hillbilly Rock became hits.
 The title track, "Hillbilly Rock," was his first Top Ten hit on the Country charts.
 The other song, "Western Girls," broke the Top 20.

-Stuart has an estimated net worth of $8 million.
+Because of his hard work and dedication towards his career, Stuart has an estimated net worth of $8 million.